metabrainz/picard-docs/tutorials/multiple_release_countries.rst

 The first improvement was automatic if you configured preferred release countries in :menuselection:`"Options --> Metadata --> Preferred Releases"`.
 Picard will use the first country from the preferred release countries that is also in the list of release events.
-So if you have configured preferred release countries to be Europe, Germany and UK, for our example that would mean the ``releasecountry`` tag gets set to Germany.
+So if you have configured preferred release countries to be Europe, Canada, Germany and UK, for our example that would mean the ``releasecountry`` tag gets set to Canada.

 Using scripting to set a different country